-- annually complete a Free Application for Federal Student Aid, and - be admitted to a credit-bearing academic program (degree or certificate) at EMCC (apply online for admission at www.emcc.edu), and - complete an application for the waiver (Native American Program Agreement Form) located on the Financial Aid web page, www.emcc.edu, and complete the Native American Tuition Waiver Form and obtain Tribal Certification located on the Financial Aid webpage, https://www.emcc.edu/admissions/paying-for-college/scholarships
+- annually complete a Free Application for Federal Student Aid, and - be admitted to a credit-bearing academic program (degree or certificate) at EMCC (apply online for admission at www.emcc.edu), and

 SENIOR CITIZEN TUITION WAIVER

 Eastern Maine Community College allows for Maine residents 62 years of age and older to register for credit courses on a space available basis, tuition free.
 The waiver does not cover lab and other fees.
 Enrollment in specific courses is conditional on the approval of the Director of Admissions.